 The cover letter should include the corresponding author's full address and should be in an e-mail message sent to the Chief-Editor, with the file.
 The authors may also suggest three potential reviewers and scientists able to provide expert review of the submitted manuscripts.
 Obviously, IJAS Editorial Board and Chief-Editor reserve the right to use these or other reviewers of their choice and may designate other reviewers.

 Three types of manuscripts may be submitted:

-All manuscripts are reviewed by editor and members of the Editorial Board or qualified outside reviewers.
+All manuscripts are reviewed by editor and members of the Editorial Board and at least 2 qualified outside reviewers.
 Contributions to Iranian Journal of Applied Animal Science (IJAS) must report original research and will be subjected to review by referees at the discretion of the Editorial Board Office.
 Decisions will be made as rapidly as possible, and the journal strives to return reviewers’ comments to authors within 6-8 weeks after manuscript reception.
 A reviewed paper returned to authors for revision must be returned to the editor within 14 days (two weeks).
 If not, the paper may be treated as a new submission.
 Under unusual circumstances, editors may extend the revision deadline beyond 14 days.
 The Editorial Board and Chief-Editor will re-review corrected (revised) manuscripts that are accepted pending revision.
 The Chief-Editor will notify the author(s) of the final decision of acceptance or rejection.
-It is the goal of the IJASto accept/reject manuscripts within 12 weeks after submissionincluding:
+It is the goal of the IJAS to accept/reject manuscripts within 4-9 months after submission including: